Emmanuel687/Weather-Focus/readme.md

 Contributions are welcome!
 If you find any issues or have suggestions for improvement, please open an issue or submit a pull request.

 # Acknowledgments
 The Weather App was developed as a learning project and draws inspiration from various weather applications available on the web.
-Special thanks to the developers of React and the libraries used in this project for their amazing work.
+Special thanks to the developers of React and the libraries used in this project for their amazing work..

 # Contact
 If you have any questions or feedback, feel free to reach out to me at